Unit Testing in React: Full Guide on Jest and Enzyme Testing

 shared directory because it is the most important; it consists of the components that are used in several different pages of the project.
 They are reusable and normally, they are small and not complex.
 If one or another component fails, it will cause failing in other places.
 That’s why we should be confident whether they have been written correctly.
 The structure of this directory is divided into several folders, each containing components.

-How to define the correct order of component testing in
+How to define the correct order of React component testing in

 - Always follow the rule from simple to complex.
 Analyze each directory and define which components are

 independent– namely, their rendering doesn’t depend on the other components; they are self-completed and can be used separately as a single unit.
 From the structure above, it is